ra559/cis106/labs/lab8.md

 3. Long list all the files in directory4
 > Take a screenshot of all the commands that you used to complete this question

+## What will you submit?
+The URL of lab8.md with all the screenshots.